dvdkruk/wine-breakdown/ui/README.md

 ### Executing build release
 1. Run `yarn build`
-2. The production bould will be in the `build` folder.
+2. The production build will be in the `build` folder.